holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         }
         ```

 * `PeerUnsolicited`: Send peer information without being asked to.
-Notably, a node may want to send their own peer info to prevent being inadvertantly blocked.
+Notably, a node may want to send their own peer info to prevent being inadvertently blocked.

     * **Payload**: The payload is defined as: